python/cpython/Doc/library/logging.rst

    Checks to see if this logger has any handlers configured.
 This is done by looking for handlers in this logger and its parents in the logger hierarchy.
    Returns True if a handler was found, else False.
-The method stops searching up the hierarchy whenever a logger with the "propagate" attribute set to False is found - that will be the last logger which is checked for the existence of handlers.
+The method stops searching up the hierarchy whenever a logger with the 'propagate' attribute set to False is found - that will be the last logger which is checked for the existence of handlers.